Labor & Employment Law

 A properly classified independent contractor is usually one who is in business for themselves and performs services as a contractor without much oversight or control by the employing company.
 An employee, on the other hand, is under the direct control and oversight of their employer.

-Unlike employees, independent contractors typically do not receive the fringe benefits that traditional employees receive in their employment relationship, like insurance, retirement, and paid time off.
+- Independent contractors typically don’t receive fringe benefits like insurance, retirement, and paid time off

-Whether a worker is misclassified under the law depends on a variety of factors.
+Whether a worker is misclassified depends on various factors.
 Most employment laws focus on the degree of control the employer has over the “independent contractor.”
-Some of these factors include:
+Key factors include:

 - How and when they are paid—hourly, salary, piece rate